rust-unofficial/too-many-lists/src/README.md

-# Learning Rust With Entirely Too Many Linked Lists
+# Learn Rust With Entirely Too Many Linked Lists

 Got any issues or want to check out all the final code at once?
 [Everything's on Github!][github]